arpadpall21/shogi_color/README.md

-## Installation
+# Description
-- run `npm install` in the current directory
+- React.Js implementation of the shogi game (colored version)

-### Start shogi
+#### Install & Run
-- to start type `npm start` in the current directory
+- to install run `npm install` in the current directory
-- to check different game behaviours the default board state can be modified in `/src/shogiGame/helpers/gameLogic.js:16`
+- to start run `npm start` in the current directory